mattwydra/newtab-background/v6/integration/README.md

-# Phase 6 Integration
+# **Phase 6 Integration**
-(zips coming soon)
+*(ZIP files coming soon)*

-## **Planned features in this phase**
+## **Planned Features**

-- Generates 10 recently watched anime
-- Buttons are in English, text in Romaji to cover bases
-- Overcomes rate-limitations
+### **General Improvements**
+- Overcome rate limitations.
-- Better styling for text
+- Improved styling for text and generated images.
-- Add button for hiding generated titles
+- Add a button to hide generated titles.
+- Toggle between different versions.
-- Better styling for generated image
+- Implementation for other profile types.

+### **Anime Features**
+- Fetch and display recent anime from a user's MyAnimeList (MAL) profile.
+- Generate a list of 10 recently watched anime.
+- Display buttons in English, but titles in Romaji for broader accessibility.
-- Create field to enter choice anime for background
+- Create a field to enter a specific anime for the background.
-- Create field to enter a specific character for the background
+- Create a field to enter a specific character for the background.
-- Tiled approach to show multiple images (with toggle for any of the characters/titles the user doesn't want to see)
+- Introduce a tiled layout to show multiple images, with a toggle to hide unwanted characters/titles.

+### **Gaming Features**
-- Generates 10 recently played games
+- Generate a list of 10 recently played games.
-- Toggle for the two versions
-- Implementation for other types of profiles
-- Fetch and display recent anime from a user's MAL profile.
-- Integrate Steam or other game tracking services.
+- Integrate Steam or other game-tracking services.

+### **Personalized Content**
-- Allow users to toggle between anime, games, and hopecore images.
+- Allow users to toggle between anime, games, and Hopecore images.
-- Rotate between all personalized content.
+- Rotate between all personalized content for a dynamic experience.